Who do I contact to get information on graduation details?

 How do I get tickets to my graduate's ceremony?

 Each student will be required to register their own guests.
-The Prince George ceremonies will require a printed ticket for entry of each guest.
-Students are allotted four (4) tickets, with the possibility of registering for more, once the limited additional tickets come available on May 15.
+The Prince George ceremonies will require a ticket for entry of each guest.
+Students are allotted four (4) tickets, with the possibility of registering for more, once the limited additional tickets come available.
 These additional tickets are limited to two (2) per student, and on a first come first served basis.